 - IRS Enrolled Agent - (1989 to present)

 - Insurance Broker (property & casualty)

-Site survey, Assessments, Zoning ordinances, Land development, building designs, city approval & permits, Qualified Materials, Supplies & Suppliers, Construction Accounting & Auditing, Loans (Construction, Bridge and Mortgage), Selecting qualified Architects & General Contractors, Estimates, Proposals, Bids, Insurance & Bonding, Contract preparation & reviews, Scaffolding laws, Environmental laws, Project Management, Construction delays & cost overrun, Employees and qualified sub-contractors, Federal & State Labor laws, Federal & State payroll laws & compliance, Sales tax exempt organizations, Government filing & Audit requirements and Collective bargains/unions.
+Annual Continuing Education :- Site survey; Assessments; Zoning ordinances; Land development; Building designs; City approval & permits; Qualified Materials; Supplies & Suppliers; Construction Accounting & Auditing; Loans (Construction, Bridge and Mortgage); Short & Long term debts; Selecting qualified Architects & General Contractors; Estimates; Proposals; Insurance; Suriety Bonding(Bid, Payment and Performance bonds); Contract preparation & reviews; Barriers; Posting notices on barriers; Scaffolding laws; Environmental laws; Project Management; Construction delays & cost overrun; Employees and qualified sub-contractors; Federal & State Labor laws; Federal & State payroll laws and compliance; Managing union payroll; Sales tax exempt organizations; Government filings/reporting & Audit requirements; Collective bargains/unions negotiations, etc.

 1) Communicate your ideas to the contractor and be realistic.
-Don’t get preoccupied with grandiose ideas that don’t fit your budget.
+Tell the contractor the size of your budget.
 You have the right to make adjustments before you sign the contract.

-2) Monitor the job to minimize cost overrun and have the contractor check with you if additional work has to be done.
+2) Monitor the job and have the contractor check with you if additional work has to be done.

-What can a real estate owner do if s/he doesn't want to personally get involved in the project, but want to rely on a trusted individual or project manager?
+Question: - What can a real estate owner do if s/he doesn't want to personally get involved in a project, but wants to rely on a trusted individual or project manager?